josherrickson/stata2/stata_markdown/05-regression.md

 Multicollinearity is an issue when 2 or more predictors are correlated.
 If only two are correlated, looking at their correlation (with `pwcorr` or
 `correlate`) may provide some indication, but you can have many-way multicollinearity where each pairwise correlation is low.
-You can use the variance inflation factor to try and indentify if this is an issue.
+You can use the variance inflation factor to try and identify if this is an issue.

 ~~~~
 <<dd_do>>